codepongo/nbugtrack/README.md

 Stock python, sqlite; Markdown module for the wiki can be installed like so:

       [sudo] easy_install Markdown

+If you don't install/need Markdown support, the wiki content will be interpreted as plain text.
+But ofcourse, Markdown is recommended.

 ## FUTURE PLANS: (Ordered by Priority) ##